platform-mesh/architecture/rfc/002_terminal-controller-manager.md

 ## Context and Problem Statement

-Platform-mesh is built on [KCP](https://github.com/kcp-dev/kcp) (Kubernetes Control Plane).
+Platform-mesh is built on [KCP](https://github.com/kcp-dev/kcp) (Kubernetes-like control-plane).
 Users manage their resources through two fully supported clients: the portal UI and kubectl.
 Both are first-class interfaces to the platform, and making the CLI approachable to all users is a strategic goal.

 Today, using kubectl against a KCP workspace requires local setup: installing kubectl, KCP plugins (`kubectl-kcp`, `kubectl-ws`), and downloading the OIDC kubeconfig.
 The barrier of entry is high, especially for users who primarily work through the portal and only occasionally need CLI access.